 By Maria G. Balaguer, Researcher, National Stem Cell Foundation

-The tone was set from the opening keynote by NASA Administrator Jared Isaacman — forward-thinking and visionary, focused on what needs to get done to ensure the longevity of space research.
-That spirit carried through the week, especially in the Biology and Medicine technical sessions, where I finally found myself surrounded by fellow microgravity researchers.
-It’s a niche world in biotech and academia; ASCEND was one of the few places where that community could come together and speak a shared language.
+The opening keynote by NASA Administrator Jared Isaacman — set a forward-thinking and visionary tone for the conference, focusing on what needs to get done to ensure the longevity of space research.
+That visionary spirit carried through the week, especially in the “Biology and Medicine Technical Sessions”, where I found myself surrounded by fellow microgravity researchers.
+Microgravity continues to be a highly specialized niche across biotech and academia; ASCEND was one of the few places where multiple industries leveraging this unique environment gather to share their work.

 Why Microgravity Matters for Brain Disease